Ecosystem architecture¶

 Software or HSM-backed key storage |

-| EUDIW Extension | SdJwt.Net.Eudiw |
+| EUDIW Reference | SdJwt.Net.Eudiw |

-ARF compliance, EU Trust Lists, PID/QEAA handling |
+ARF-oriented helpers, EU trust-list models, PID/QEAA handling |

-Deployment Patterns
+Deployment patterns¶

-Pattern 1: Single Ecosystem
+Pattern 1: single ecosystem¶

 Simplest deployment - one organization issues, verifies, and hosts status lists.